 - employment experience as an editor, proofreader, corporate writer, and business analyst (for the latter role, I wrote and edited corporate documentation for large companies)

 - a parallel career as a fiction writer and artist.

-Here is a selection of my clients, past and present, in alphabetical order:
+I work for individuals and organizations.
+Here is a selection of my organizational clients, past and present, in alphabetical order:

 - funding proposals (see below for details)

 - business and strategic plans (see also my work in analysis)